How to Sear a Steak

 Instructions

-- 60 minutes before cooking, remove the steaks from the fridge and let sit at room temperature.
+- 60 minutes before cooking, and a maximum of 120 minutes, remove the steak from the fridge and let sit at room temperature.

 - Pat your steak as dry as you can with a paper towel.